wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 # Scheduled Tasks

-Learn how to use scheduled tasks to execute routing tasks at specified time intervals.
+Learn how to use scheduled tasks to execute routine tasks at specified time intervals.

 ## What is a scheduled task?